 - Post-menopause– The symptoms of menopause, such as hot flashes, will gradually decrease during this phase, although you must make your health a priority as estrogen levels remain low.

-Why do Sleepless nights occur during the Perimenopause and Menopause phase?
+Why do Sleep Disorders happen during the Perimenopause and Menopause phase?

 The levels of estrogen and progesterone gradually decrease during the transition phase for women.
 Lower estrogen levels cause hot flashes, which can disrupt your sleeping cycle.
 A hot flash is a sudden feeling of intense warmth that creeps up on you unannounced.
 Suffering from a hot flash during nighttime will leave you hot and sweaty.